 Students are encouraged to study full-time, which allows them to graduate in less than two years; however, part-time study is also available.
 Students are also required to take and pass the SHRM Certification Exam, the SHRM Assurance of Learning Assessment or the HRCI Certification Exam prior to graduating.
 This ensures that students who earn the MSHRD through Villanova enter the workforce with the added benefit of either an HRCI or SHRM certificate, something that is increasingly in demand.

 Average Tuition: $9,000

-Colorado State University houses an immense online school, known to students as CTU-Global Campus.
+Colorado State University-Global Campus (CSU-Global) is one of the three separate campuses in the Colorado State University System.
+It is the country’s first and only 100% online, independently accredited, state, nonprofit university.
 This online school houses business programs, such as the human resources certification online program as well as graduate degrees.
 This school is regionally accredited by the NCACS THLC and is aligned with the SHRM’s HR Guidebook and Templates.
 The CSU-Global Master of Human Resource Management degree program is one of the best in the country.

 The program focuses on research, employee behavioral expectations, and strategies as it pertains to HR issues in the workplace.
 It was designed for working professionals already working in business who need to get a graduate degree part-time.
 This degree requires 36 credit hours, which includes a capstone project, for completion.
 Students can finish this degree, depending on their studying schedule, within two to five years.
 This program also allows for transfer credits from a regionally accredited institution.